 The CCES’s TUE approval letter will outline the medical documentation required for subsequent applications.
 We strongly recommend that you submit a renewal application within three months of the expiry date (e.g., if your TUE expires on April 1, 2026, submit a new application by January 1, 2026).

 If you are taking prohibited medications for more than one diagnosis or condition, then you must submit a separate application for each condition.
-For example, if you use medications to treat ADHD and diabetes, you will submit one TUE application for the diabetes treatment, and second one for the ADHD treatment.
+For example, if you use medications to treat ADHD and diabetes, you will submit one TUE application for the diabetes treatment, and a second one for the ADHD treatment.
 List all prohibited medication(s) that you are using for treating your condition on the TUE application form.

 If you are switched from one prohibited medication to a different one, with a different active ingredient, you would need to apply for a new TUE.